lamyae-d/open-scholarship-project/README.md

 The accession year analysis reveals several acquisition peaks rather than a continuous collecting pattern.
 This indicates periods during which French heritage objects entered the collection at particularly high rates.

 ## FAIR Principles

 This project follows the FAIR principles for research data:

-* **Findable:** The dataset is publicly available through the Metropolitan Museum Open Access repository.
+**Findable** – The dataset is publicly available through the Metropolitan Museum Open Access repository.

-* **Accessible:** The dataset can be freely downloaded and accessed by researchers.
+**Accessible** – The dataset can be freely downloaded and accessed by researchers.

-* **Interoperable:** Metadata is provided in a structured CSV format that can be used across different software environments.
+**Interoperable** – Metadata is provided in a structured CSV format that can be used across different software environments.

-* **Reusable:** Open licensing and detailed workflow documentation support future reuse.
+**Reusable** – Open licensing and detailed workflow documentation support future reuse.

+## Reproducibility

+All stages of the research process are documented within the Jupyter Notebook.
+The notebook contains the complete workflow, code, visualisations, interpretations, and conclusions necessary to reproduce the analysis.

+Version control was maintained through GitHub and GitHub Desktop to ensure transparency and traceability of project development.

+## Repository Structure

+project/

+├── Data/

+├── notebooks/

+│   ├── heritage_data_analysis.ipynb

+│   └── figures/

+└── README.md

 ## Limitations